Amourspirit/python_ooo_dev_tools/README.rst

     - Color (Various color utils)
     - DateUtil (Date Time utilities)
     - FileIO (File Input and Output for working with LO)
-    - GUI (Various Gui methods for manipulating LO Windows)
+    - GUI (Various GUI methods for manipulating LO Windows)
     - ImagesLo (Various methods for working with Images)
     - Lo (Various methods common to LO applications)
     - Props (Various methods for working with the many API properties)